digital-codes/cdl_funding_scraper/README.md

+**Data is currently not being updated due to bugs on the website that cause inconsistent ordering**

 # Funding Scraper

 The `Funding Scraper` project is a Python-based web scraping tool and pipeline developed to extract funding programs from the [Förderdatenbank website](https://www.foerderdatenbank.de/FDB/DE/Home/home.html) of the BMWE.